Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Before the resale completion appointment, you need to arrange with the sellers to inspect the flat and ensure that the sellers will be able to deliver vacant possession by the resale completion date.

-If you are taking a housing loan from HDB, you must buy fire insurance from HDB's appointed insurer, FWD Singapore Pte Ltd (FWD).
+If you are taking a housing loan from HDB, you must buy fire insurance policy from HDB's appointed insurer.

 If the sellers have a valid HDB fire insurance for the flat, you need not buy another fire insurance.
 However, you will need to renew the fire insurance policy when the existing policy expires.

-For those who are not taking a housing loan, you are also encouraged to buy a fire and home insurance for your flat.
+For those who are not taking a housing loan, you are also encouraged to buy fire and home contents insurance for your flat.
 You may do so from any insurer.

 You must pay the balance purchase price of the flat and outstanding stamp fees (if any) on or before the resale completion appointment.